A simple recipe for sweet and smooth blackcurrant rum liqueur. Mix it into champagne for Kir Royale or sip it neat. It’s like Ribena for adults.

 Make Blackcurrant Liqueur

 Strain the now vibrant red liquid from the berries and add sugar and/or agave syrup to taste.
+I tend to use about a cup of granulated sugar per 750ml of liquid and it will take a few days of swirling it around in the liquid for the sugar to dissolve.
+You can use less (or more!) so the sweetness factor is up to you.
 Pour into clean, sterilized bottles and use within a year.
-The flavour should be rich, sweet, and delicious on its own or mix it with champagne to make Kir Royale.
-It’s an easy recipe and very low investment in time or energy.
-I have no doubt that if you make it once, you’ll be making it again and again for years to come.
+The flavor should be rich, sweet, and delicious on its own.
+You can also mix it with champagne to make Kir Royale.
+It’s an easy recipe and I have no doubt that if you make it once, you’ll be making it again and again for years to come.